manuleo/mADAm-2019/README.md

 **Food balance**
 This section contains food supplies for every country in the world.
 As the documentation reports, a region supply is defined as: *“Production + imports - exports + changes in stocks (decrease or increase)”.*
 We will use this database to analyze the amount of kcal/person/day for each African state in the food categories we are interested in.

+**Population**
-Population: used to determine the male and female population of each state we are interested in.
+Used to determine the male and female population of each state we are interested in.

 **Producer Prices - Annual**
 This dataset includes information about production prices.
 We will use it to compute the ranking of the most suitable countries able to help Africa